‘Two great powers’: Biden, Putin plunge into hours of talks

 Biden nodded when a reporter asked if Putin could be trusted, but the White House quickly sent out a tweet insisting that the president was “very clearly not responding to any one question, but nodding in acknowledgment to the press generally.”

-Putin ignored shouted questions from reporters, including if he feared jailed Russian opposition leader Alexei Navalny.
+Putin ignored shouted questions from reporters, including whether he feared jailed Russian opposition leader Alexei Navalny.

 The two leaders did shake hands — Biden extended his hand first and smiled at the stoic Russian leader — moments earlier when they posed with Swiss President Guy Parmelin, who welcomed them to Switzerland for the summit.

-The two plan to discuss everything from cybercrime to Russia’s alleged interference in America’s elections, as well as arms control and Russia’s intrusion in Ukraine.

-Both sides have played down expectations for any major breakthroughs, but both Biden and Putin have stressed the need to restore more stable relations between the two nations.
+Biden and Putin first held a relatively intimate meeting joined by U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
+Each side had a translator for the session, which lasted about an hour and a half.
+The meeting, after about a 40-minute break, then expanded to include senior aides on each side.
+Biden and Putin were expected to meet for a total of four to five hours of wide-ranging talks.

-For four months, the two leaders have traded sharp rhetoric.
-Biden repeatedly called out Putin for malicious cyberattacks by Russian-based hackers on U.S. interests, a disregard for democracy with the jailing of Russia’s foremost opposition leader and interference in American elections.
+For months, they have traded sharp rhetoric.
+Biden has repeatedly called out Putin for malicious cyberattacks by Russian-based hackers on U.S. interests, for the jailing of Russia’s foremost opposition leader and for interference in American elections.

-Putin, for his part, has reacted with whatabout-isms and obfuscations — pointing to the Jan.
+Putin has reacted with whatabout-isms and denials — pointing to the Jan.
 6 insurrection at the U.S. Capitol to argue that the U.S. has no business lecturing on democratic norms and insisting that the Russian government hasn’t been involved in any election interference or cyberattacks despite U.S. intelligence showing otherwise.

-Now, they will meet for their first face-to-face as leaders — a conversation that is expected to last four to five hours.
-In advance, both sides set out to lower expectations.
+In advance of Wednesday’s meeting, both sides set out to lower expectations.

-Even so, Biden has called it an important step if the two nations are able to ultimately find “stability and predictability” in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America’s fiercest adversaries.
+Even so, Biden said it was an important step if the United States and Russia were able to ultimately find “stability and predictability” in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America’s fiercest adversaries.

 “We should decide where it’s in our mutual interest, in the interest of the world, to cooperate, and see if we can do that,” Biden told reporters earlier this week.
 “And the areas where we don’t agree, make it clear what the red lines are.”

-Note: This story has been corrected to show that Geneva is not Switzerland’s capital.